Axway/amplify-fusion-labs/hello-world/README.md

 * Drag the webhook HTTP/S Client POST component inside the "if true" path (on the top line, after the expression)
   ![If-else](images/lab4-ifelse-f.png)
   ![If-else](images/lab4-ifelse-g.png)
-* Enable your integration and trigger it with values greater than and less than 10 to see that only those greater than 10 are sent to webhook site.
+* Activate your integration and trigger it with values greater than and less than 10 to see that only those greater than 10 are sent to webhook site.
 Verify by inspecting the transaction in the Monitor.

 Your final integration should look like this: